-The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for certain time periods compare with the average annual total returns of the Index, the S&P 500[®] Index, and the MSCI ACWI Index.
+The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for certain time periods compare with the average annual total returns of the Index, the VettaFi Full World Index and the S&P 500[®] Index.
+In accordance with new regulatory requirements, the Fund has selected the VettaFi Full World Index as a replacement for the MSCI ACWI Index.
+The VettaFi Full World Index is an unmanaged float-market cap weighted index that is designed to and targets each of its countries large midcap market cap space across developed and emerging markets and the S&P 500[®] Index is a broad-based, unmanaged measurement of changes in stock market conditions based on the average of 500 widely held common stocks.
 All returns assume reinvestment of dividends and distributions.
 The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information is available online at www.roboglobaletfs.com or by calling toll-free 1-855-456-ROBO.